Yihui-Zhao/Yihui-Zhao.github.io/_pages/about.md

 ---
 **Welcome to Yihui Zhao’s homepage!**
 ======
-Current
+**Current**/
-I am looking for a Ph.D. in the intersection of environment, economics, and gig Data
+I am looking for a PhD in the intersection of environment, economics, and gig Data

 A data-driven personal website
 ======